-During October, more than 500,000 people flock to Salem, which normally has a population of 40,000 to immerse themselves in all manner of spooky experiences.
-Spend your days and the witching hour engaging in everything from a Psychic Fair to a Witchcraft Expo, visiting historical museums and spooky restaurants, exploring the witch trial tour, and dressing in your spookiest attire to attend the annual Salem Witches’ Ball at the Hawthorne Hotel.
+During October, more than 500,000 people flock to Salem, which normally has a population of 40,000, to immerse themselves in all manner of spooky experiences.
+Spend your days and the witching hour checking out the famously haunted places in Salem, engaging in everything from a Psychic Fair to a Witchcraft Expo, and visiting historical museums and spooky restaurants.
+You can even check out the witch trial tour and dress in your spookiest attire to attend the annual Salem Witches’ Ball at the Hawthorne Hotel.

 Sleepy Hollow, New York

 Irvin is buried in the Sleepy Hollow Cemetery, which is a stop on the town’s Halloween Tour.
 The town is said to be haunted by the headless horseman, a character in Irvin’s book whose story begins when the Hessian trooper was decapitated during the Battle of White Plains in 1776 by an American cannonball.

 According to its horror-filled history, Vlad who lived in Transylvania’s Bran Castle once invited hundreds of people who didn’t obey his rule to a lavish banquet where he slaughtered them and impaled their bodies on spikes (hence his name).
 Set atop a winding mountain amid eerie clouds and fog the castle is the iconic setting for the 1897 Gothic horror novel Dracula by Bram Stoker.
-If that doesn’t make Transylvania one of the spookiest places in the world to visit, especially on All Hallows’ Eve, we don’t know what does.
+If that doesn’t make Transylvania one of the spookiest Halloween places in the world to visit, especially on All Hallows’ Eve, we don’t know what does.